Tejesh-Sri-Abhay-Chinnam/DE_modules-verilog/README.md

     ├── downloads/
     x   └── (all src files)  //collective download (tool specific).

-each folder is having an README file for easy navigation and info tailored to itself.
+each folder is having an README file for easy navigation and info tailored to that folder.

 ___